ionvop/ivpy/README.md

 # ivpy
 A programming language focusing on hacky syntax at the cost of readability and intuitiveness.
+The polar opposite from the Zen of Python.

 ## Syntax